Announcements

 ✛THIS WEEK and EVERY WEEK+

 Adult Bible Study - Sundays in the Mueller Room at 9:15 a.m.
-We will be studying the Apostle Paul's letter to the Roman Christians–Romans.
+We will be studying the Book of Concord.

 Monday - Meet with Sharon Becker, functional medicine coach who will guide you in weight loss, addressing disease dynamics and exploring more about yourself on Monday evenings from 7-9 PM.

-Tuesday - Bible Study is now studying 1 Corinthians.
+Tuesday - Bible Study is now studying Galatians.
 We meet at 1 PM in the Mueller room at church.

 Thursday - Men's Bible Breakfast (MBB) meets on Thursday mornings at 8 AM via zoom.
 The format is discussion of the Lectionary readings for the upcoming Sunday.
 For more information email Dan Good.